ZeroWater vs Berkey: Filters Objectively Tested & Compared

 Berkey did an excellent job of reducing contaminants in our river water test.

-The Big Berkey removed 100% total coliform (which can be an indicator of harmful bacteria strains) making the water potable and safe to drink.
+The Big Berkey removed 100% total coliform (which can be an indicator of harmful bacteria strains).

 Aesthetic Contaminants